Not yet reviewed

 I have been responsible for hundreds of LLC operating agreements, partnership agreements, S corporation formations, close corporations, C corporation transactions/reorganizations, tax-deferred (1031) property exchanges, and non-profit foundation formations.
 On several occasions clients have appreciated being advised of provisions drafted by their venture partners that could, under certain scenarios, produce economic or tax results contrary to their understandings from the oral business deal.
 Noticing and resolving those issues early helped avoided later disputes and expensive litigation.

-Outside the office I can be found looking for the best pizza in Las Vegas, or playing in poker and bridge tournaments - - and then re-reading books on how to win poker and bridge tournaments.
+Outside the office I can be found looking for the best pizza in Las Vegas, or playing in national poker and bridge tournaments.

 I have authored legal and financial journal articles, including "The Trader's Edge" published in Barron's, comparing the curious taxation of investors, traders, sports professionals, gamblers and criminal activities (tip: be a golf pro if you can; or a criminal; but never a gambler).
 Most recently, an article in Nevada Lawyer, "Tips on TIPS," described the unusual taxation of inflation-protected Treasury securities.